argibs/my-portfolio/README.md

 ### QGIS Layouts
 These layouts are projects I've done for fun, to practice using QGIS and explore cartographic design skills.
 <br /><br />
-The bathymetry layouts are an ongoing project of mine, I want to do layouts for all of the Great Lakes.
-I started with these, to test out and compare two similar color ramps and display styles.
+The bathymetry layouts are an ongoing project of mine, I really find bathymetry data to be so visually interesting to display in a GIS!
+I've used these to test out variations in color palette and style.
 <br /><br />
 In the Mumbai layout, I aimed to stylistically display the area's elevation.
 <br /><br />